-The momentum behind India’s start-up culture builds on the strong foundation established by the information technology (IT) sector.
-An estimated 1,200 technology start-ups were initiated in 2015 alone, and more than 50 percent were in the e-commerce, consumer service and aggregator domain.
-Between January and September 2015, angel investors and venture capitalists injected US$7.3 billion across 639 deals for early stage start-ups and late stage companies.
+The momentum behind India’s startup culture builds on the strong foundation established by the information technology (IT) sector.
+An estimated 1,200 technology startups were initiated in 2015 alone, and more than 50 percent were in the e-commerce, consumer service, and aggregator domains.
+Between January and September 2015, angel investors and venture capitalists injected US$7.3 billion across 639 deals for early stage startups and late stage companies.
 Moreover, funding in the third quarter doubled over quarters one and two, and grew over 200 percent from the fourth quarter in 2014.

-The pace of this growth can be explained by the excitement over India’s economic prospectus as well as the quality of the pitches coming from young Indian graduates and professionals.
-Across India, entrepreneurs and investors find a vast consumer base, rapidly developing technology infrastructure, expanding internet connectivity and an immense talent pool.
-Though the main start-up hubs are Bangalore, Mumbai, and the Delhi National Capital Region, several other parts of India are catching up fast, including Hyderabad, Chennai, Goa, Kerala, Coimbatore.
-Each region has its own start-up make-up depending on the level of infrastructure, proximity to concerned industries, entrepreneurial climate and access to talent.
+The pace of this growth can be explained by the excitement over India’s economic prospects as well as the quality of the pitches coming from young Indian graduates and professionals.
+Across India, entrepreneurs and investors find a vast consumer base, rapidly developing technology infrastructure, expanding internet connectivity, and an immense talent pool.
+Though the main startup hubs are Bangalore, Mumbai, and the Delhi National Capital Region, several other parts of India are catching up fast, including Hyderabad, Chennai, Goa, Kerala, and Coimbatore.
+Each region has its own startup make-up depending on the level of infrastructure, proximity to concerned industries, entrepreneurial climate, and access to talent.

-India is the youngest start-up nation in the world – 72 percent of Indian start-up founders are less than 35 years old.
-This makes sense as young entrepreneurs are not as risk-averse, and provide the level of energy and innovation required to fuel start-up development.
+India is the youngest startup nation in the world – 72 percent of Indian startup founders are less than 35 years old.
+This makes sense as young entrepreneurs are not as risk-averse, and provide the level of energy and innovation required to fuel startup development.
 They are flexible, use new-age technology, experiment with bold business models, and target high growth projections, despite the long-term survival uncertainty.
-In India, creative entrepreneurs have innovated technology based solutions in health care, education, social platforms, hyper local services, e-commerce, transport, logistics and analytics – creating opportunities out of old challenges afflicting the Indian economy.
+In India, creative entrepreneurs have innovated technology based solutions in health care, education, social platforms, hyper local services, e-commerce, transport, logistics, and data analytics – creating opportunities out of old challenges afflicting the Indian economy.